 For older students: Ask them to create a theme that emerged from that conversation. (i.e. freedom, belonging, home, etc.)

 Story of My Life

-Utilize them as a tool on Taglit-Birthright Israel trips or other Israel experiences to empower American staff to "share the stories." (i.e. Hannah Senesh's story on Har Herzl or in Caesaria, or the poet Rachel at the Kinneret cemetery, etc.)
+Utilize them as a tool on an Israel experience to empower North American staff to "share the stories." (i.e. Hannah Senesh's story on Har Herzl or in Caesaria, or the poet Rachel at the Kinneret cemetery, etc.)

 - Place all the cards on the floor and ask participants to do a "gallery walk" and pick out 1 or 2 cards that resonate with them.
 Go around the circle and have participants share why they chose the cards that they did.

 - Lay out the cards and have people pick one that resonates with them and one that they'd like to learn more about – have them share both stories.

 - Lay out the cards and have participants pick one from each category (People, Events, Places, Symbols) – have them explain why they chose each and find connections between the cards from the different categories.